 - Relocating office spaces within an existing building

-- Implementing an Enterprise Resource Planning solution
+- Implementing an ERP solution

 These are all distinctly different changes, and each requires change management to be successful.
 Each impacts people and how they do their job.
 Each can suffer from slow adoption and low utilization.
 Each has risks associated with people not becoming engaged or resisting the change.

-Begin by understanding the change that is being introduced.
 Changes can be formalized projects, strategic initiatives or even small adjustments to how the organization operates.
 Understanding the characteristics of the change requires you to answer questions like:

 - What is the scope of the change?